Radio Pulsar Emission-Beam Geometry at Low Frequency: LOFAR High Band Survey Sources Studied using Arecibo at 1.4 GHz and 327 MHz: Group B Pulsar Tables, Models and Notes, Corrected

 \textit{\textbf{J2043+2740}}: This fast pulsar seems to have an inner cone triple {\bf T} profile with a delayed PPA inflection point.
 The core width can be estimated from the P-band profile, and if its width is about 8\degr\ it implies an $\alpha$ value that is compatible with an inner cone geometry for the outriders.
 0.1in

 \textit{\textbf{J2045+0912}}: The profile of this pulsar has a bright central and trailing component and a weaker leading one at P- and L-band, and the LOFAR profile can be read this way as well.
 No unique $R$ value could be obtained.
+We model it as a conal triple (c{\bf T}) beam system.
 Scattering seems minimal at 149 MHz.
 0.1in

-\textit{\textbf{J2048+2255}}: PSR J2048+2255 seems to have a core-cone triple {\bf T} profile with the three components more or less discernible at each of the three frequencies.
+\textit{\textbf{J2048+2255}}: It seems to have a core-cone triple {\bf T} profile with the three components more or less discernible at each of the three frequencies.
 Maybe the PPA rate is about +9\degr/\degr.
 No scattering effect evident.
 0.1in

 \textit{\textbf{J2111+2106}}: This very slow pulsar seems to have three conflated {\bf T} components in the AO profiles; see Fig.~\ref{figA119}.
 It is surprising to see a core feature in such a slow pulsar, but that the roughly 2\degr\ widths that can estimated from the L- and P-band profiles implies an $\alpha$ value of about 40\degr, and this in turn gives reasonable inner cone dimensions for the outriders.
 The LOFAR profile then seems to have a conflated double structure with the leading component much brighter than the trailing one, and probably broadened by some scattering.
 0.1in